heartily0421/dlnap/README.md

+setup.py location fixed to root for pip install

 # dlnap
 Enjoy music on your favorite sound system or share a picture or YouTube video with your folks and friends on smart TV.
 Simple network player for DLNA/UPnP devices allows you discover devices and playback media on them.